brave/browser-laptop/docs/state.md

     audioPlaybackActive: boolean, // frame is playing audio
     canGoBack: boolean,
     canGoForward: boolean,
-    isPinned: boolean, // true when the tab is pinned
     icon: string, // favicon url
     location: string, // page url
     src: string, // what the iframe src should be
+    pinnedLocation: string, // Indicates if a frame is pinned and its pin location
     title: string, // page title
     findbarShown: boolean, // whether the findbar is shown
     findbarSelected: boolean,  // findbar text input is selected